 Sector context also helps reduce false urgency.
 A stock may be up in premarket because the entire group is up.
 That does not make the individual setup bad, but it changes the question.
 Is this ticker leading the move, or only being carried by the group?

 The important word is "shortlist."
-A rating change should earn attention, not obedience.
+A score move should earn attention, not obedience.
 Before acting on any idea, check what changed.
-Was the move driven by filings, money flow, sentiment, technical strength, price action, or a sector shift?
-The more inputs that agree, the more useful the signal may be.
+Was the move driven by filings, money flow, sentiment, technical behavior, or a sector shift?
+And is the fear bigger than the news, or exactly the size of it?
+The more context that agrees, the more useful the signal may be.

 Step 4: Map The Day's Catalysts